radish-es/casebook-property/content/casebook/title/iwasaki.md

 year: 1968
 facts: Iwasaki had a large tract of land liquidated by the Custodian of Enemy Property.
 He alleged this was a breach of trust, and that the authorizing orders in council were invalid.
 issue: Whether the sale of Iwasaki's land was a breach of trust, or invalid under its enabling statute.
 held: There was no trust, as the Custodian held the property absolutely.
-The orders in council that enabled the liquidation were valid under the *War Measures Act.*
+The orders in council that enabled the liquidation were valid under the War Measures Act.
+description: Iwasaki had a large tract of land liquidated by the Custodian of Enemy Property.
+He alleged this was a breach of trust, and that the authorizing orders in council were invalid.
 public: true
 sources:
   - source_name: CanLII